Rajpratik71/eucalyptus-wiki/HOWTO-Use-Fog-with-Eucalyptus.md

 ## Configuration and Usage Examples

-The AWS provider libraries should work with Eucalyptus without modifications.
+The AWS provider libraries for Fog should work with Eucalyptus without modifications.

 A simple example that lists all images: